Tabby cat

-A tabby is any domestic cat (Felis catus) with a distinctive 'M'-shaped marking on its forehead; stripes by its eyes and across its cheeks, along its back, and around its legs and tail; and (differing by tabby type), characteristic striped, dotted, lined, flecked, banded, or swirled patterns on the body—neck, shoulders, sides, flanks, chest, and abdomen.
-"Tabby" is not a breed of cat, but a coat type seen in almost all genetic lines of domestic cats, regardless of status.
+A tabby cat, or simply tabby, describes any domestic cat (Felis catus) with a coat pattern distinguished by an M-shaped marking on its forehead, stripes by its eyes, cheeks, along its back, and around its legs and tail.
+A tabby also has characteristic striped, dotted, lined, flecked, banded, or swirled patterns on the body: neck, shoulders, sides, flanks, chest.
+The four known distinct tabby patterns are mackerel, classic (or blotched), ticked, and spotted.
+Each is linked to specific genetics.

-The tabby pattern is found in many official cat breeds and is a hallmark of the landrace extremely common among the general population of cats around the world.
-The tabby pattern occurs naturally and is connected both to the coat of the domestic cat's direct ancestor and to those of their close relatives: the African wildcat (Felis lybica lybica), the European wildcat (Felis silvestris) and the Asiatic wildcat (Felis lybica ornata), all of which have similar coats, both by pattern and coloration.
-One genetic study of tabbies found five genetic clusters to be ancestral to cats of various parts of the world.
+"Tabby" is not a breed of cat but a coat pattern.
+It is common among non-pedigree cats around the world.
+The tabby pattern occurs naturally and is connected both to the coat of the domestic cat's direct ancestor and to those of its close relatives: the African wildcat (Felis lybica lybica), the European wildcat (Felis silvestris), and the Asiatic wildcat (Felis lybica ornata), all of which have similar coats, both by pattern and coloration.
+One genetic study of domestic cats found at least five founders.

 Etymology

-The English term tabby originally referred to "striped silk taffeta," from the French word tabis, meaning "a rich watered silk."
+The English term tabby originally referred to "striped silk taffeta", from the French word tabis, meaning "a rich watered silk".
 This can be further traced to the Middle French atabis (14th century), which stemmed from the Arabic term عتابية / ʿattābiyya.
-This word is a reference to the Attabiya district of Baghdad, noted for its striped cloth and silk; itself named after the Umayyad Governor of Mecca Attab ibn Asid.
+This word is a reference to the Attabiya district of Baghdad, noted for its striped cloth and silk; itself named after the Umayyad governor of Mecca Attab ibn Asid.
 Such silk cloth became popular in the Muslim world and spread to England, where the word "tabby" became commonly used in the 17th and 18th centuries.

-Tabby is also comparable to the Spanish word ataviar, which means "to decorate or to dress or wear" and often implies luxurious clothing.
-Use of the term tabby cat for a cat with a striped coat began in the 1690s and was shortened to tabby in 1774.
+Use of the term tabby cat for a cat with a striped coat began in the 1690s, and was shortened to tabby in 1774.
 The notion that tabby indicates a female cat may be due to the feminine proper name Tabby as a nickname of "Tabitha".